How to Sell a House

 Putting a house on the market generally means listing it on the MLS, which automatically posts it to third-party listing sites like Zillow, Redfin, Realtor, and Trulia.

-If you are working with a listing agent, they’ll start scheduling showings, answering questions, and communicating back and forth with buyers and buyer’s agents.
+If you are working with a listing agent, they should start implementing their listing marketing strategy, which includes scheduling showings, answering questions, and communicating back and forth with buyers and buyer’s agents.
 As a FSBO seller, you’ll be the one responsible for communicating with everyone, which can get overwhelming.

 Bonus tip: If buyers particularly love the virtual design of your home, you can help them make it a reality.
 After they close on their new home, they can use online interior design to redesign each room or get the exact products used in virtual staging.